4 Employee Personality Types: Understanding and Managing Different Personalities in the Workplace

 The Four Different Personality Types

-DISC is a popular personality assessment that helps create a categorical understanding of typical patterns of behaviours and emotions of individuals.
+DISC is a famous personality assessment that helps create a categorized understanding of individuals' typical patterns of behaviours and emotions.

 The purpose of this psychometric tool is to give teams a common language to improve their understanding of one another and their communication skills with each other.